FlamingSpork/phonectf/solve_writeup.md

 It replaces the disconnecting and reconnecting of the line that rotary phone dials do with in-band signalling for faster and more efficient dialing.

 When I first started thinking up these challenges, I knew that there *needed* to be a blue box challenge, since that's the first phreaking thing that anyone learns about.
-Surprisingly, this one turned out to be harder (or at least have fewer solves) than the red box challenge, although I think that's from a combination of [overfamiliarity](https://xkcd.com/2501/) and a poorly-worded description.
+Surprisingly, this one turned out to be harder (or at least have fewer solves) than the red box challenge, although I think that's from a combination of [overfamiliarity with phone systems](https://xkcd.com/2501/) and a poorly-worded description.

 ### Solving/Testing
 Go to https://phreaknet.org/bluebox/ and hold your phone's microphone near the computer's speakers while also recording the phone call.
 Dial the phone call, press 3 to get to the challenge, and press the 2600 Hz button.
 Make sure that the 2600 Hz tone plays for more than 500ms (½ second), otherwise the detection won't work.
-You should hear a series of nine beeps that sounds like [this](https://gitlab.ritsec.cloud/flamingspork/phonectf/-/blob/master/sounds/DTMF.wav), which can be decoded using various DTMF decoders or by manually comparing with the known DTMF tones.
+You should hear a series of nine beeps that sounds like [this](sounds/DTMF.wav), which can be decoded using various DTMF decoders or by manually comparing with the known DTMF tones.

 ### Flag
 `*9035768*`